- A mastectomy is a major surgery where one or both breasts are removed. It is a procedure that requires extensive planning and recovery.

 The maximum annual deductible for Part D plans in 2020 is $435.
 Copayments vary based on how much you spend in a year.
 There is also a coverage gap that can affect the amount you pay for your prescriptions.
 Eventually, you will reach the catastrophic coverage threshold.
 Once you do, you will only pay minimal costs for your prescriptions for the rest of the year.

 There are several kinds of breast cancer, and it can affect both men and women.
-Here are some recent statistics on the prevalence of breast cancer:
+Here are some

 - About 12% (or 1 in 8) of women in the U.S. will develop invasive breast cancer during their lives.

 - Roughly 1 in 883 men in the U.S. will develop invasive breast cancer in their lifetime.

 - Breast cancer is the most common cancer in women in the U.S., next to skin cancer, making up about 30% of new cancer diagnoses.